 Squirt Bottles

-I actually re-purposed body wash and foam bath bottles from Bath & Body Works Aromotherapy Body Care Line to contain my toilet bowl cleaner (and also my soap scum remover until I found those excellent spray bottles).
+I actually re-purposed body wash and foam bath bottles from Bath & Body Works Aromotherapy Body Care Line to contain my toilet bowl cleaner (and also my soap scum remover).
 Since a squirt bottle needs to be plastic in order to “squirt”, and since I try to limit plastic to benefit the environment, I highly suggest you re-purpose empty bottles in your home.
 Honestly, these body washes were all gifts.
 So, next time you receive a product you don’t normally use, the bottle just might be what you need to create some cleaning products.
 Anything that has a lid with some kind of flip-top opening will do.
 You will just want to make sure the lid seals well.
 Also, you will want the lid opening to allow you to squirt the solution into the toilet in a steady stream.
 If you already have a toilet bowl cleaner bottle, there is no better way to re-purpose it than with this recipe.
+If needed, you can also purchase this squeeze bottle.

 Awesome and Affordable Organizing Solutions for Your Ultimate Cleaning Closet